 When you’re using a shared internet connection, you may find yourself waiting a long time to get your ISP’s customer service department to address any problem you have.
 Not only can this be frustrating, but it can also interfere with your ability to run your business.

 Having a dedicated internet connection makes you a VIP customer with your ISP.
-Because you have made a significant investment in their services, they are bound by the Service Level Agreement that stipulate specific timeframes to address and resolve any issues.
-Once raised, these will be handled in a matter of hours, rather than the days or weeks it might have taken a typical customer to get a resolution to the same problem.
+Because you have made a significant investment in their services, they are bound by the Service Level Agreement that stipulates specific timeframes to address and resolve any issues.
+Once raised, these will be handled in a matter of hours, rather than the days or weeks, it might have taken a typical customer to get a resolution to the same problem.